Pentracchiano/DistributedProgrammingLHobby/docs/markdown/architecture/index.md

 ### Ongoing matches

 To correctly link players and spectators to the same match and synchronize their gaming status, each user keeps a reference to the relative ongoing match.
-The list of ongoing matches is stored in the dataset.
+The list of ongoing matches is stored in the database.

 Each entry contains the following fields: